 The Philippines' high season (and most of the fiesta season, too) occurs with the blessings of Amihan—an avian figure from Philippine pre-Hispanic mythology that has since given its name to the cool northeast monsoon between October and April.

 Amihan originates from the chilly plains of Siberia and Northern China, blowing down into Southeast Asia beginning in September.
 Resisted by the southwest monsoon, amihan finally breaks through and brings cool breezes and clearer skies to regions usually battered by heavy rains.
 Amihan's reign ends around April when the southwest monsoon barges in from the Pacific Ocean bringing rainfall and gusty winds.

 Pre-Hispanic mythology regarded Habagat as the god of the winds, and his fury lives on in the local name for the southwest monsoon that hits between June and October.

 The southwest monsoon blows in from the equatorial Pacific, bringing ample (sometimes excessive) rainfall and gusty winds that can transform into deadly typhoons.
 The rains bring welcome water for farmers toiling in rice fields, but sometimes cause havoc in riverside settlements and denuded hills (where the rains cause intermittent landslides).

-Floods.
 During the habagat-driven rainy season, many parts of Manila are susceptible to flooding.
-While it may sound tempting to merrily wade into the shin-deep murky waters, this is actually highly inadvisable: the flood waters bring up some pretty nasty stuff from the sewers, and the opaque waters can hide openings that might be deep enough to swallow up the unwary.
+While it may sound tempting to wade into the shin-deep murky waters merrily, this is highly inadvisable: the flood waters bring up some pretty nasty stuff from the sewers, and the murky waters can hide openings that might be deep enough to swallow up the unwary.